scikit-hep/particle/particle/data/README.rst

 ``pdgid_to_Geant3ID.csv``
 =========================

-A list of matching particle PDG and Geant identification codes.
+A list of matching particle PDG and Geant3 identification codes;
+Geant4 follows the PDG rules, hence uses the standard PDG IDs.
 Note that this file contains entries for particles not in the PDG data file, for completeness (e.g., non-yet-observed baryons, leptoquarks).